|

 powerful, and certain.
 In this chapter, we will explain several reasons

 why it is inevitable.
+The

 overwhelming majority of all the material goods we use in daily life today